Report Latin America and the Caribbean - Taro - Market Analysis, Forecast, Size, Trends and Insights for 499$

 Imports in Latin America and the Caribbean

-In value terms, taro (cocoyam) imports surged to $X in 2022.
-In general, imports, however, continue to indicate a pronounced reduction.
-The pace of growth was the most pronounced in 2020 when imports increased by X% against the previous year.
-The level of import peaked at $X in 2012; however, from 2013 to 2022, imports remained at a lower figure.
+In value terms, taro (cocoyam) imports fell to $X in 2023.
+Overall, imports, however, showed a buoyant expansion.
+The pace of growth appeared the most rapid in 2014 when imports increased by X%.
+The level of import peaked at $X in 2022, and then shrank in the following year.

 Imports by Country